EmanuelRodriguezBedeman/Docker-Ruby-On-Rails/README.md

 1. Create folder called `scheduled_tweets`.
 2. [Download the app .zip](https://github.com/EmanuelRodriguezBedeman/Rails---Scheduled-Tweets/archive/refs/heads/main.zip) and extract it **inside** scheduled_tweets's folder.
-3. [Download this repo .zip](https://github.com/EmanuelRodriguezBedeman/Docker-ScheduleTweets/archive/refs/heads/main.zip]) and extract it in the **same directory** as schedule_tweets's folder.
+3. [Download docker repo .zip](https://github.com/EmanuelRodriguezBedeman/Docker-ScheduleTweets/archive/refs/heads/main.zip]) and extract it in the **same directory** as schedule_tweets's folder.
 4. Open CLI in this directory and enter: `docker-compose-build`.
 5. Once is done, enter: `docker-compose run --rm --service-ports ruby_dev` to run the container with it's images.
 6. You'll be inside the Rails's console, to run the server use: `rails server -p $PORT -b 0.0.0.0`.
-7. Open a new CLI (no need to be in the same directory).
+7. Open a new CLI (don't worry about the directory).
 8. Type: `docker ps` to see all the running containers.
 9. Search for the one saying "schedule tweets" and copy it's ID.
 10. Enter: `docker exec -it container_id bash` (replace `container_id` for the copied ID).
 11. Once again, you'll be inside the Rail's console.
 12. To start the schedule tweet's jobs, enter: `bundle exec sidekiq`.
 13. Enter http://localhost:3000/ in your browser to enter the app.
 14. That's it!
-Now you'll have the app running with all it's functions and you can explore /modify it as you please.
+Now you'll have the app running with all it's functions and you can explore / modify it as you please.